 - To get best results a combination of both methods is necessary, along with a data-driven approach, to create a digital product that’s in line with business and user needs

-If you need some backup creating your digital product or service and delivering an amazing user experience, or would like a consultation to breathe new life into a digital touchpoint, Conflux is here to help.
+If you need some backup creating your digital product or service and delivering an amazing user experience, or would like a consultation to breathe new life into a digital touchpoint, Conflux is your UX Agency in New York.
 When it comes to apps, websites, software and much more, our experienced and knowledgeable UX experts will guide you and your business towards creating a product best-suited to your needs.